Gluten-Free Tomato Tart or The Reward of Summer

 - 2 large tomatoes, cut into (about) 1/4-inch slices (about 16 ounces; 453 grams)

 - Kosher salt

-- Place cheese evenly in bottom of tart.
-(If dairy-free, lightly brush tart with olive oil.)
+Place cheese evenly in bottom of tart.
 Spoon cooked onions evenly over cheese and top with tomatoes.
-Drizzle lightly with olive oil and sprinkle with a little kosher salt.
+Sprinkle with a little kosher salt.

-- Bake until tomatoes soften, about 18 minutes.
+Bake until tomatoes soften, about 18 minutes.
 Place tart on wire rack to cool for about five minutes before cutting.
-Chop basil and sprinkle over tart.
+Sprinkle chopped basil over tart.
 Cut tart into wedges and serve.